euctrl-pru/website/references/methodology/additional_asma_time_pi.md

 ASMA area is defined by a cylinder of radius 40NM around the airport extending to unlimited in terms of altitude.

+{% figure caption:"Conceptual approach for Additional ASMA Time" class:"img-responsive center-block" %}
 {% img adasma-03.png magick:resize:450x450 alt:'Conceptual approach for Additional ASMA Time' %}
-*Conceptual approach for Additional ASMA Time*
+{% endfigure %}

 Actual ASMA time refers to the period between the point in time when the aircraft enters the ASMA cylinder for the last time (‘entry time’) and the